 Pull the bottom of the dough and fold it into the centre.

 Fold over the top to cover the dough.

+Using the Tartine method is easier than kneading the dough.
+It won’t develop the gluten as well as kneading does, but it works well for sourdough bread.
 It creates a dough with ease whilst still creating a structure.
 It’s also a good way to practice stretch and folds!
 You can get the book here on Amazon:

 There are many different types of stretch and folds that you can use.
 What makes the difference is the amount of stretching the gluten undergoes.
 It doesn’t matter which technique is used yet the amount of kneading and the length of the first rise must be adjusted.